 ARTAS Robotic FUE System

-The following is an excerpt of a press release about the ARTAS™ System, a robotic device for automating FUE hair transplantation, by the developer of the device, Restoration Robotics, Inc.
+The following is an excerpt of a press release about the ARTAS™ System by the developer of the device, Restoration Robotics, Inc.

 ARTAS System Receives FDA Clearance for Ground-Breaking Technology Treating Hair Loss